spryker/docker-sdk/docs/02-development-usage/07-mount-modes-configuration.md

            platforms:
                - windows
 ```
-* Bootstrap docker/sdk.
+11. Bootstrap docker/sdk:
 ```bash
 docker/sdk boot
 ```
-* Follow installation instructions displayed in the grey block during the execution of the previous command and execute them.
+12. Optional: Follow the installation instructions displayed in the grey block of the output of the previous command.
-* Execute the following command to build and run Spryker application based on demo data.
+13. Build and run Spryker application based on demo data:
 ```bash
 docker/sdk up --build --data --assets
 ```